gitachi143/speechReader/README.md

 # Text Reading Assistant

-A web application that helps users practice reading with speech recognition.
+A web application that helps users practice reading or keep track of their speech while speaking with speech recognition.
 Built with Flask and the Web Speech API.

 ## What it does